state()

 mutable

 By default, states are weakly immutable — their data, methods, guards, substates, and transitions cannot be altered once the state has been constructed.
-Applying the mutable attribute lifts the restriction of immutability, exposing instance methods such as mutate, addMethod, addSubstate, etc., which can be used to alter the contents of the state.
+Applying the mutable attribute lifts the restriction of immutability, allowing the use of methods such as mutate, addMethod, addSubstate, etc., which can be used to alter the contents of the state.

 function Mover () {}